AzureManagedRedis/agent-framework-travel-assistant/how-it-works.md

-AI agents today can be lightweight or distributed, simple or complex, but their core is always the same: they reason and plan, they orchestrate tool calls, and most importantly, they can learn over time.
-Azure Managed Redis -Microsoft’s first-party Redis Enterprise, makes memory management both seamless and production-ready in the Azure ecosystem.

-Understanding agent memory architecture
+**Understanding agent memory architecture**

 An agent’s usefulness depends on how and what it remembers.
 A typical agentic memory architecture contains two key components:

-Working short-term memory
+**Working short-term memory**

 A play-by-play of the current interaction, so the agent can track ongoing conversation history and state without asking you to repeat yourself.
 Microsoft Agent Framework can help manage this short-term or working memory tied to a user’s session.
 In the Agent Framework SDK, it is implemented as Thread with an associated ChatMessageStore that can be offloaded to Redis.

-Durable long-term Memory
+**Durable long-term Memory**

 Preferences, behavioral patterns, durable facts and interests pieced together from many interactions so the agent can learn and adapt over time.
 Long-term memory is typically shared across sessions.
 Within Microsoft Agent Framework SDK, long-term memory is provided through ContextProviders.

-Azure Managed Redis can be integrated directly as the context provider to maximize performance, control and advanced features.
+Redis can be integrated directly as the context provider to maximize performance, control and advanced features.
 One of the popular context providers is powered by Mem0.
 Mem0 handles intelligent memory extraction, deduplication, and contextual grounding while recording these memories in Azure Managed Redis.

 In this agent, here’s a snapshot of how the memory flow works with Agent Framework and Redis while processing a user request: